rajibchisim/eleventy-site/src/posts/blog-at-same-date.md

 permalink: /blogs/{{ title | slug }}/
 date: 2021-07-24T12:58:13.805Z
 featured: assets/uploads/blog/name-with-spaces.jpeg
-tags:
-  - Tags
-  - blog
 categories:
-  - One
-  - Two
+  - css
-  - Three
+  - computer
 ---
-# I hate yogurt.
+## I hate yogurt.
 It's just stuff with bits in.

 I'm nobody's taxi service; I'm not gonna be there to catch you every time you feel like jumping out of a spaceship.
 Annihilate?
 No. No violence.
 I won't stand for it.
 Not now, not ever, do you understand me?!
 I'm the Doctor, the Oncoming Storm - and you basically meant beat them in a football match, didn't you?

 I'm the Doctor, I'm worse than everyone's aunt. *catches himself* And that is not how I'm introducing myself.
 I'm the Doctor.
-Well, they call me the Doctor. __I don't know why.__ *I call me the Doctor too.* I still don't know why.
+Well, they call me the Doctor. **I don't know why.** *I call me the Doctor too.* I still don't know why.

 ## Aw, you're all Mr. Grumpy Face today.